elfie42/fracking-research/README.md

 # Data
 - <b>FracFocus Disclosures Registry</b>:
 Each row in this dataset contains information about a single chemical used in the hydraulic fracturing fluid at a given well.
 This data set is not included in this repository due to its very large size.
+For the exact file I worked with, contact me at the above email or download the file from FracFocus.org.
 	Key variables:
 	- DisclosureId (original): the unique identifier number
 	- jobYear (derived): the year in which the job being disclosed about took place